wagov/wasoc-honeytraps/README.md

 4. **DCR Immutable ID**: DCR Immutable ID from the previously deployed DCR (from the JSON view).
 5. **DCR Log Ingestion**: DCR Log Ingestion URI from the previously deployed DCR (from the JSON view).

-> [!IMPORTANT]
+{: .important }
-> If the DCR resource group and Logic App resource groups are different, you may need to manually assign the Monitoring Metrics Publisher role to the Managed Identity of the Logic App, scoped to the resource group that contains the Data Collection Rule (DCR).
+If the DCR resource group and Logic App resource groups are different, you may need to manually assign the Monitoring Metrics Publisher role to the Managed Identity of the Logic App, scoped to the resource group that contains the Data Collection Rule (DCR).

 ### Step 6.